Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

-\begin{remark} The assumptions imposed on the limit random point field are mild.
-We believe that our mild assumptions allow for the construction of numerous examples of random point fields with Coulomb interactions to which our theorems can be applied. \end{remark}
+\begin{remark} The assumptions imposed on the limit RPF are mild.
+We believe that they allow the construction of many examples of RPFs with Coulomb interactions to which our theorems apply. \end{remark}